Al Ahly SC: Arab tournament success and boycotting CAF (1990–2005)

-Golden Era (2005–2013)
+Golden era (2005–2013)

-2005: Undefeated Season

-Al Ahly achieved victory in all the matches of the first 14 rounds of the 2004–05 Egyptian Premier League, to win the Premier League title for the 29th time in the club history and the first local championship for the Portuguese coach Manuel José who was rehired by the club.
-Al Ahly won the league by a record 31 point difference from Enppi, the closest competitor.
+Al-Ahly achieved victory in all the matches of the first 14 rounds of the 2004–05 Egyptian Premier League, to win the Premier League title for the 29th time in the club history and the first local championship for the Portuguese coach Manuel José who was rehired by the club.
+Al Ahly won the league by a record 31-point difference from Enppi, the closest competitor.
 It was the first time that a club won all their matches in the first half of a season since the league began in 1948.

-Al Ahly also won their second Egyptian Super Cup in July 2005 by defeating Enppi 1–0, with a goal scored in extra time by Wael Gomaa.
+Al Ahly also won their second Egyptian Super Cup in July 2005 by defeating Enppi 1–0.
 At the end of 2005, the club clinched the CAF Champions League for the fourth time in their history after defeating Étoile du Sahel 3–0 in the final in Cairo.
 The first leg was played on 29 October at the Stade Olympique de Sousse, Tunisia, and ended 0–0.
 The second leg was played on 12 November at the Cairo Military Academy Stadium in the presence of 30,000 spectators, due to renovations at Cairo International Stadium in preparation for hosting the 2006 African Nations Cup.
-Al Ahly won 3–0, with goals scored by Mohamed Aboutrika, Osama Hosni, and Mohammed Barakat.
+Al-Ahly won 3–0, with goals scored by Mohamed Aboutrika, Osama Hosni, and Mohammed Barakat.

 With their Champions League triumph, the team would go on to set an unprecedented record of going an entire season unbeaten in all competitions.
 46 matches were played in the Egyptian Premier League, Egypt Cup, Egyptian Super Cup, and the CAF Champions League combined, with the club completing a quadruple winning all the aforementioned competitions.
 The club also set another record of not losing in 52 games in 852 days.
-Al Ahly then made their first appearance at a FIFA Club World Cup in December 2005, but had an unsuccessful campaign as the team lost to Al-Ittihad in the first round and then lost the fifth-place to Sydney FC.
+Al Ahly made their first appearance at a FIFA Club World Cup in December 2005, but had an unsuccessful campaign as the team lost to Al-Ittihad in the first round and then lost the fifth-place match to Sydney FC.